On The Run: Man Wanted for Recent Northern NY Murder Sought By Police - NewsBreak

 A Rochester police officer was placed on desk duty after being involved in an altercation with an employee of Monroe Ambulance inside an emergency department.
 This comes after Pew Research released findings from a study that showed an all-time low in community trust in police.
 The incident occurred at Strong Memorial Hospital on July 11 after the officer allegedly parked his vehicle in the ambulance bay.

-A Man From 'America's Most Wanted' Was Arrested In A BC Town After 20 Years 'On The Run'

-A wanted American man was arrested in Creston B.C., after 20 years of police searching for him.
-This article contains content that may be upsetting to some of our readers.
-A convicted sex offender, Louis Flood, was featured on the show, America’s Most Wanted, in 2011, after he went missing in 2001 while out on parole.

-Former Cuomo staffer killed by a passing car after getting kicked out of a Lyft on a highway, reports say
+Former Andrew Cuomo staffer named as man struck and killed after being kicked out of Lyft

-Sid Wolf was killed after getting kicked out of his Lyft ride on a Delaware highway, reports say.
-Wolf and his friends were reportedly kicked out of their ride after an argument with the driver.
-Wolf previously worked for former New York Gov. Andrew Cuomo, who said he was "shocked."
+A former staffer for ex-New York Governor Andrew Cuomo has been identified as the man who was killed after a Lyft driver allegedly left him and five friends on the side of a busy Delaware highway after an argument between the group broke out, state police said.Sidney Wolf, 43, had reportedly booked the ride-share service to pick up him and five others from Dewey Beach and take them to Bethany Beach just after 1.45am on 24 July.The 11-mile drive, which is estimated to take a little more than 15 minutes, came to an abrupt halt when Delaware State Police...

 New York police investigator suspended after handcuffing Black EMT worker who bumped his car unloading a patient